boom542/SQLite-Python-Weather-Database/README.md

 <h2>Requirements and info</h2>
 Requires a Recent version of Python.
 Written for 3.11 but should work for anything similar Tested on Linux.
 Should work with most other systems with python support.
-Requires PyMenu: `pip install pymenu-console`
+Requires PyMenu: `pip3 install pymenu-console` Requires dotenv: `pip3 install python-dotenv`
 Menu Requires around 40 lines of text

+Edit .env and include your OpenWeatherMap API key